Updated on June 11th, 2026

 The next morning, we were all ready in front of our hotel at the right time.
 We were all excited because the road trip was going to be full of wonderful experiences.
 The very first stoppage, on the way, was Campbell Town.
 Located 67 km southeast of Launceston, Campbell Town is the perfect place to stay and have some relaxing moments.
 You may take a walk along the banks of the Elizabeth River before finding a local bar or restaurant for a well-earned meal.

 In 1811, Governor Macquarie named the river Elizabeth after his wife’s name.
 There are so many interesting tourist spots in town that you can explore.
 There are so many buildings dating from the 19th century.
-Campbell Town is full of colonial history, where you can find many colonial structures; you can’t stop yourself admiring them.
+Campbell Town is full of colonial history, with many colonial structures you can’t help but admire.
 Red Bridge is one of them, which was built in 1830 by convicts.
 You may also visit Campbell Town Museum if you wish to learn more about the town’s history.
 Here you can have a useful brochure from the Visitor Information Centre.

 If you feel hungry, you need not worry.
-There are a lot of eateries for quick snacks and lunches.
-If you have sufficient time, you may sit on the bank of the river and enjoy your picnic.
+There are many eateries for quick snacks and lunches.
+If you have sufficient time, you may sit on the riverbank and enjoy your picnic.

 Bonorong Wildlife Sanctuary